 Designated as one of six Corridors of the Future, I-69 will ultimately extend from Mexico to Canada– making it the primary north-south artery for the movement of goods and services in the US.

-I-69 is rapidly moving through construction.
-Sections 1 through 3 from Evansville to Crane Naval Surface Warfare Center are now open to traffic and Section 4 from Crane to Bloomington is slated to open by early 2015.
+I-69 is rapidly moving through construction with Sections 1 through 5 completion.
 At the peak of construction in 2011, I-69 was the longest contiguous new terrain interstate construction project in the U.S., putting Indiana in an enviable position to attract new jobs in a competitive global market place.

 For more information on the I-69 Evansville to Indianapolis project, visit here.